 The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-Dollars and Sense: How to Save for Major Purchases
+How to Save for Big Purchases

-Step Two: Determine your savings goal
+Step Two: Determine Your Savings Goal

-Step Three: Make a plan
+Step Three: Make a Plan

-- Host yard sales.
+- Host yard sales or sell items online.

 - Do contract or night work.

 - Carpool to work or downsize your current vehicle.